 Popes live like emperors, wage wars of conquest, and practice nepotism with offices and possessions.
 So Erasmus writes in Moriae encomium: Some German bishops do it more unscrupulously; I do not know whether they or the popes started it.
 They care nothing for worship, the giving of blessings, and whatever other pious customs there are: they live like the most warlike satraps and consider it almost a cowardice, a desecration of the episcopal dignity, not to return their heroic souls to God on the battlefield.

-In Act 1 of "The Folly," the story is taken from Erasmus' satire Julius Exclusus.
+Act 1 of "The Folly" takes the story from Erasmus's satire Julius Exclusus.
 Pope Julius II tries in vain to pass into heaven.
-Boasting to St. Peter about his power and richness, he is excluded.
-Then we see Erasmus reading his book from 1517: Querela Pacis (The Lamentation of Peace).
+After boasting to St. Peter about his power and richness, he is excluded.
+Then, we see Erasmus reading his book from 1517: Querela Pacis (The Lamentation of Peace).

-In Act 2, Julius' successor Leo X has the new St. Peter's Basilica building financed by selling indulgences.
-For Erasmus, this is folly: Some Christians rely on the supposed indulgence of their sins and feel that they are already in heaven; they calculate the duration of the purgatory as if with a clock, to the exact decade, year, month, day and hour, as if according to an arithmetic table, without error.
+In Act 2, Julius' successor, Leo X, finances the new St. Peter's Basilica building by selling indulgences.
+For Erasmus, this is folly: Some Christians rely on the supposed indulgence of their sins and feel that they are already in heaven; they calculate the duration of the purgatory as if with a clock, to the exact decade, year, month, day, and hour, as if according to an arithmetic table, without error.

-In fact, the life of the Christian people is full of silliness of this kind, and the priests tolerate it without hesitation and breed it because they know well what a nice business one makes with it.
+In fact, the life of the Christian people is full of silliness of this kind, and the priests tolerate it without hesitation and breed it because they know well what an excellent business one makes with it.

 This is why Catholic monks, particularly Martin Luther criticize the Church too.
 There are no traces of repentance and no study of the Holy Scriptures by the clergy, but this is what both Erasmus and Brother Martin pursue.